House of Commons of the United Kingdom: 21st century

 In May and June 2009 revelations of MPs' expenses claims caused a major scandal and loss of confidence by the public in the integrity of MPs, as well as causing the first forced resignation of the Speaker in 300 years.

 In 2011, a referendum was held, asking whether to replace the present "first-past-the-post" system with the "alternative vote" (AV) method.
 The proposal to introduce AV was rejected by 67.9% of voters on a national turnout of 42%.

 The Fixed-term Parliaments Act 2011 was passed by the Conservative-Liberal Democrat coalition, transferring the power to call an early election from the Prime Minister to Parliament, and setting out the procedure for this.
 Under the act, calling an early election required a two-thirds supermajority of the house.
 These provisions were first used by Theresa May to trigger the 2017 snap election.

+The Recall of MPs Act 2015 created a mechanism for recalling Members of Parliament.
+Under the act, proceedings are initiated only if an MP is found guilty of wrongdoing fulfilling certain criteria.
+A petition is successful if at least one in ten voters in the constituency sign.
+Successful petitions result in the MP vacating the seat, triggering a by-election.

 In 2019, MPs used "standing order 24" (a parliamentary procedure that triggers emergency debates) as a means of gaining control of the parliamentary order paper for the following day, and passing legislation without the incumbent government's consent.
 This unusual process was achieved through tabling amendments to the "motion in neutral terms", a non-binding statement released by parliament after the debate.
 This new technique was used to pass the European Union (Withdrawal) Act 2019 in March, as well as the No. 2 Act in September, both relating to Brexit.
+2019 was the year Labour and Co-operative MPs became the fourth-largest political group in the House of Commons.

 In 2020, new procedures for hybrid proceedings were introduced from 22 April.
 These mitigated the coronavirus pandemic with measures including a limit of 50 MPs in the chamber, physical distancing and remote participation using video conferencing.
 Hybrid proceedings were abolished in August 2021.

 Later in December 2020, the Conservative government published a draft Fixed-term Parliaments Act 2011 (Repeal) Bill, later retitled the Dissolution and Calling of Parliament Bill when it was introduced to the Commons in May 2021, which would repeal the Fixed-term Parliaments Act in its entirety, restore the monarch's prerogative powers to dissolve Parliament at the prime minister's request, and ensure that a parliamentary term automatically ends five years after Parliament's first meeting and polling day being 25 working days later.
 The bill was given royal assent on 24 March 2022, becoming the Dissolution and Calling of Parliament Act.